Reviews You Can Rely On

 Frozen Foods

-The results were encouraging from a food safety perspective.
-The lasagna reached proper serving temperatures across all zones, with the center hitting 172°F. The cheese was perfectly melty, and the sauce warm and savory, though the bottom of the dish was a little watery, indicating that it may need to be cooked a bit longer.
+The frozen lasagna reached proper serving temperatures across all zones, with the center hitting 172°F. The cheese was perfectly melty, and the sauce warm and savory, though the bottom of the dish was a little watery, indicating that it needed to be cooked a bit longer.

 ge gcst10a1wss - the ge cooked up a tasty lasagna.